 At Osceola, Patrick is responsible for originating, evaluating and executing new investment opportunities, as well as partnering with portfolio company management teams to develop and execute strategic and operational initiatives.
 Patrick currently serves on the board of directors of Avision Sales Group, Central Medical Group and Top Gun Facility Services.
 Patrick's previous board participation includes Direct Travel, GKIC, Hero Practice Services, iSystems and Tranzonic.

 Patrick earned a BS from Miami University and later went on to earn his MBA from Northwestern University's Kellogg School of Management.
 Patrick lives in Tampa with his wife, Cari, and enjoys playing mediocre rounds of golf and exercising with his dog, Luna.

 Jacob began his career working as an operations administrator at a law firm in Tampa.
 He then headed overseas, embarking on a humanitarian mission to Africa with an NGO to help create sustainable economic development solutions.
-Upon returning to the US, Jacob worked for Clearwell Group, a family investment advisory office, where he was responsible for back-office administration and philanthropic advisory.
+Upon returning to the US, Jacob worked for Clearwell Group, a family investment advisory office, where he assisted with back-office administration and philanthropic advisory.

 Jacob joined Osceola in 2016.
 He supports all operations functions of the firm and assisting with accounting, investor relations, financial reporting and general office management.